joeshub/css-in-react/05-react-css-modules/workshop/README.md

   --secondary-color-light: #71DE6E;
 ```

-Now uncomment the 2 commented out rules in main.css
+Now uncomment the 2 commented out rules in global-styles.css
 to finalize our theme change.

 ## 6. Try extract-text-plugin and weigh in